Physically Based Simulation¶

 More than one fiber node can be added to the same tissue.
 They can all have different parameters and be excited independently.

-The muscle growth feature makes it possible to grow or shrink muscles in the direction perpendicular to the muscle fiber.
-This can be used to make muscles become bulkier or leaner.
+The muscle growth feature makes it possible to grow or shrink muscles in the direction perpendicular to the muscle fiber, using what is essentially a plastic deformation of the muscle’s elastic rest shape.
+This can be used to make muscles bulkier or leaner.

 For example, suppose you have already rigged a Ziva character.
 You can keyframe-animate the muscleGrowthScale attribute from 1.0x to, say, 1.5x over a few frames and then run the simulation.
 Because muscle growth respects collisions, the result after the simulation stabilizes is a physically-correct creature whose muscles are 50% bulkier.
 Then you can save the resulting geometry and transfer the existing Ziva rig onto it using zBuilder.
 This will result in a brand new creature with bulkier muscles.
 In the same way, you could also make the muscles leaner.